LunarWatcher/Doge-git/README.md

 # Doge-git

 Have you ever wanted to commit to Git in style?
 Well, now you can!
-With a few aliases, you can now commit like the doge:
+With a few aliases, you can now commit like [the doge](https://en.wikipedia.org/wiki/Doge_(meme)):

     wow
     such adding
     much committing doge
     much pushing origin

 Just add a few lines to .gitconfig and .bashrc and you're doged up!